21 Headless CMS Platforms That You Should Check Out

 2. Amplience

-landing page of Amplience which is a headless CMS platform Amplience can be used as an e-commerce platform with its simplicity and customizability.
-It is an API-first, cloud-native and headless platform.
+Amplience can be used as an e-commerce and AI content platform with its simplicity and customizability.
+It is an API-first, cloud-native, and headless platform that provides solutions with artificial intelligence.

 Pros: